 The Haleakala National Park is on the Hana highway and listed as one of these Best Stops on the Road to Hana.
 Making our way from Paia to Hana, we spent a day exploring the hiking trails and waterfalls of this beautiful national park.

-Haleakala National Park not only has the bamboo forest and green jungle, but the Haleakala Crater is also a part of this huge park.
-Standing 10,023 feet above sea level it is the cornerstone of the park.
+Haleakala National Park not only has a bamboo forest and green jungle, but the Haleakala Crater is also a part of this huge park.
+Standing 10,023 feet above sea level it is the cornerstone of the park on Maui.
 See the US national park service for more details here.

 Spanning 30,000 Haleakala NP has everything from lush jungle trails to the stark red deserts and waterfall trails.
 Read more: Top 12 Hikes in Maui to Take your Breath Away

 Glacier National Park shared its border with Waterton Lakes National Park in Canada.
 Together they are known as the International Peace Park.
 This UNESCO World Heritage Site and Biosphere Reserve is also one of the premier places to go hiking in the US.
 We had hiking expert Julie Mclain share her favorite hikes in Glacier NP.
-Read more here: 9 of the Best Glacier National Park Hikes
+Read more here: The Best Glacier National Park Hikes

 Not many people think of American Samoa when listing US National Parks but we had the chance to visit while taking a South Pacific Cruise with Holland America.
 American Samoa is a remote island in the South Pacific filled with tropical rainforests, beaches, and a rich South Pacific Culture.
 This American territory will definitely give you bragging rights as one of the most well-traveled national parks explorers.